 Adaptive Skills Training

-Adaptive skills training is designed to enhance the individual’s overall quality of life.
-Individual’s age 2 to adult are able to access these services.
-Principles and procedures for assessing and shaping behavior are used to target the following skill areas: functional academics, self-help skills, safety skills, community access, communication, social skills, job prerequisites, and self-management.
+Adaptive Skills Training (AST) is designed to enhance the participant’s overall quality of life.
+Individuals ages 3 to adult are able to access these services.
+Evidence-based procedures for assessing and shaping skills and behavior are utilized to target the following areas: functional communication, hygiene (toileting), self-help skills, safety skills (home/community), social skills, functional academics, and pre-vocational skills.

 Increasing Independence